ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/lec14.md

 ## **Xinyao Song:**
 #### **I DID**
-- Finished Jest testing for two screens
+- Refined Login Page to new color theme and made new asset

 #### **I WILL DO**
-- Fix bug in home
+- Fix bug on email login

 #### **BLOCKERS**
 - N/A